zhxie/ikago/README.md

 ## Dependencies

-1. pcap like [Npcap](http://www.npcap.org/) or WinPcap in Windows, and libpcap in macOS or Linux.
+1. pcap like [Npcap](http://www.npcap.org/) or WinPcap in Windows, libpcap in macOS or Linux.

 ## Usage